The Kaifeng Suppression: Update

 vi Moshe Y. Bernstein, “The curious case of the Kaifeng Construction Office: the dialectics of multivocal discourse and ambiguous agency in the production of Sino-Judaic cultural heritage,” unpublished presentation at W.U.N.
 Workshop “The Uses of Culture in China”, 17.

-______________.
-“Globalization, Translation and Transmission: the Reproduction of Sino-Judaic Cultural Identity in Kaifeng, China,” unpublished doctoral thesis.
+Bernstein, Moshe Y. “Globalization, Translation and Transmission: Sino-Judaic Cultural Identity in Kaifeng, China,” (Bern: Peter Lang, 2017).

 Eber,Irene.
 "Kaifeng Jews: The Sinification of Identity," in Jonathan Goldstein, ed., The Jews of China; Historical and Comparative Perspectives, vol. 1 (Armonk, NY, and London: M.E.
 Sharpe, 1999).